jindalpawan/Time-Tracker/README.md

 # Time Tracker

 It has the following functionalities:'

-  Time:
+ 1. See privious timings
-    - Add Timing
+ 2. Add Timing
-     * Select Project name
+ 	- Select Project name
-     * Enter Task name
+    - Enter Task name
-     * Click on End task(when stop working)
+    - Click on End task(when stop working)
-    - See previous timings

 To get involved in this project